Get the latest news from our Annual General Meeting, along with information about our election process.

-You can view the Notice of the AGM, which includes details of business carried out.
+You can view the Notice of the AGM, which includes details of the business carried out.

-Check our news section for the results of the Ordinary Resolution and Non-Executive Director Elections, along with a video of the event.
+Check our news section for the results of the Ordinary Resolutions and Non-Executive Director Elections, along with a video of the event.

-This year, members voted for two Non-Executive Directors.
-Those elected would serve a three-year term.
-Six candidates were nominated in this year’s elections, which were conducted by secret ballot.
-They were:
+This year, members voted for one Non-Executive Director.
+Three candidates were nominated in this year’s elections, they were:

 Following recommendations from the 2015 elections sub-committee, the Nominet Board agreed the process for Non-Executive Director elections and published a framework in advance to help ensure clarity for both members and potential candidates.